madebyshaurya/APO/README.md

 ## Quickstart (current repo state)

-- Requirements: Node 18+ (or 20+), pnpm/npm, a Firecrawl API key (optional but recommended).
+- Requirements: Node 18+ (or 20+), pnpm/npm, a Firecrawl API key (optional for Research), and either an OpenRouter API key or a Google API key for AI features.
 - Setup:
-  1) Copy .env.example to .env and fill FIRECRAWL_API_KEY if you want Research to work.
+  1) Copy .env.example to .env.
+Set `OPENROUTER_API_KEY` (or `GOOGLE_API_KEY`) and `FIRECRAWL_API_KEY` if you want Research to work.
   2) Install deps: npm install
-  3) Run dev server: npm run dev
+  3) Run dev server: npm run dev (cleans `.next/` before starting)
   4) Open http://localhost:3000

 - What you can do now:
   - Draw on the Excalidraw canvas.
   - Use the bottom input to prompt Apo.
-The model (AI_MODEL) will choose tools via tool calling (web_search or write_mermaid) and, if a diagram is produced, it will auto-open the Diagram panel to preview.
+The chat bar defaults to a clean search-bar; chips and options appear on hover.
+Choose `google/gemini-2.5-flash` or an OpenRouter model.
+If a diagram is produced, it auto-opens the Diagram panel and inserts nodes/edges on the canvas.
+When the assistant draws directly, elements are inserted via `excalidraw` SSE without opening the diagram panel.

 - New files added in this iteration:
   - src/components/Workspace.tsx — top bar + right-side panels wiring.